brianc/node-postgres/README.md

 If the cursor has read to the end of the result sets all subsequent calls to `cursor#read` will return a 0 length array of rows.
 I'm open to other ways to signal the end of a cursor, but this has worked out well for me so far.

+#### cursor#close(function callback(Error err))

+Closes the backend portal before itterating through the entire result set.
+Useful when you want to 'abort' out of a read early but continue to use the same client for other queries after the cursor is finished.

 ### install

 ```sh